josephpittsrogers/CharterRetailRewards/flazeassignment/README.txt

 The purpose of this web service is to display calculate the rewards for a particular customer last 3 months.

+It is a maven project and the maven files are in the git project.

 The h2 data base that is used for this unit testing is defined in the src/main/resources/data.sql file;
 it drops the transaction table if necessary, creates the transaction table, and inserts 3 transactions